 Each Special Education Local Plan Area (SELPA) develops a Local Plan that describes how it provides special education services.
-The North Region SELPA Local Plan will be reviewed and updated during the 2019-20 school year to align with recent Education Code requirements.
+Updates to the North Region SELPA Local Plan are currently under review to align with recent Education Code requirements.

 North Region SELPA Home